What is a Non-Interest Expense?

 The net interest income is the income earned by the banks on loans, and it is obtained by finding the difference between the interest charged on loans and the interest paid on customer deposits.
 Usually, when customers deposit their money with the bank, the bank invests that money by issuing different types of loans, such as personal loans, MSME loans, and mortgages.

 The bank may also invest the money on stocks, bonds, and other investments in different financial markets.
 The interest earned on the loans and financial market investments is recorded as interest income in the bank’s income statement.
 The bank then pays interest on customer deposits, usually at a lower rate than what is charged on loans advanced to borrowers.
 The difference between the interest income and the interest expense is the net interest income.

 2. Non-interest income

 The non-interest income is the revenue earned through fees other than interest income on loans.
 Examples of non-interest income include origination fees on mortgages, penalties on late payments and overdraft fees, bank-issued cards swap fees, and the monthly maintenance fees on accounts.
-The incomes help complement interest income on loans and financial markets investments.
+These revenues help complement interest income on loans and financial markets investments.

 Non-Interest Expense in Different Types of Banks

 Investment banks tend to incur higher non-interest expenses than commercial banks.
 Generally, investment banks engage in more demanding investment activities, such as asset management, IPO issues, capital markets advisory, etc., which require higher employee involvement.

 Therefore, employee compensation makes up the majority of the overall non-interest expense, with other operating activities accounting for the remaining share of the non-interest expense.
 On the other hand, commercial banks mainly focus on holding customer deposits and creating loans to potential borrowers, which does not require the same level of employee involvement and compensation compared to investment banks.